LesterLyu/What-To-Eat/DOCUMENT/messages/message-post.md

     "success": true,
     "newMessage": {
         "title": "update version",
-        "content": "we are going to update",
+        "data": "we are going to update",
         "date": "12/3/2017",
         "_id": "5a24814a980b555120c24906"
     }